 Where:

-192.168.0.101 is the IP address of the remote MongoDB server, 27017 the MongoDB port number, admin is the username of the database, yourpassword is the password of the admin user and remotedb is the name of the database that you want to backup.
+192.168.0.101 is the IP address of the remote MongoDB server, 27017 is the MongoDB port number, admin is the database username, yourpassword is the password of the admin user, and remotedb is the name of the database that you want to backup.

-In this section, we will show you how to restore single and multiple databases on the local and remote server.
+This section will show you how to restore single and multiple databases on the local and remote servers.

-You can use the mongorestore command to restore a single database easily using the backup that we have created earlier.
+You can easily use the mongorestore command as MongoDB restore command on a single database using the backup we created earlier.

 For example, to restore a single database backup named testdb , run the following command: